Food Can Improve Your Health - But Be Wary As Some Foods Can Affect Medications

 How Protein Powder Can Help Improve Muscle Mass

 Protein powder is an excellent and convenient food option that can help you improve lean muscle mass while reducing body fat when used in concert with exercise.
 There are several different types of protein powders available with the most common being milk and soy protein based.

 The milk-derived protein shakes that feature whey and casein have been shown to be optimal for muscle growth and even tendon growth!

-For women with tendonitis and tendon problems, I recommend 10-20 grams of whey protein daily as a meal substitute as long as NO kidney problems.
+For women with tendonitis and tendon problems, I recommend 10-20 grams of whey protein daily as a meal substitute as long as they have NO kidney problems.

 If you want the highest quality, leanest, and most growth-promoting protein powder, we recommend looking for one of the following:

 - Whey protein isolate